-There’s a whole crowd of password managers forming on the Internet, and they’re all competing to be the app you trust most with your login details.
+There’s a whole crowd of password managers forming on the internet, and they’re all competing to be the app you trust most with your login details.
 They’re also competing for your hard-earned money – because most of these apps aren’t free.
 You’ll generally get to use them for a month at no cost, before losing important features like syncing across devices behind the paywall.

 Choosing between password managers is getting more difficult by the week too, because they all offer roughly the same features.
-LastPass, the focus of our latest password manager review, doesn’t really stand out from the crowd with unique, must-have gimmicks.
+LastPass, the focus of the latest password manager review, doesn’t really stand out from the crowd with unique, must-have gimmicks.
 But as you’re about to see, it covers the essentials really well.

 And while you will need a Premium subscription to make full use of LastPass long-term, it’s pretty cheap at only $12 per year.

 Could this be your ideal password manager?
 Let’s take a look.

 LastPass is a free download for Windows, Mac, Linux, iOS, and Android.
 It also has free apps for other mobile systems like Firefox Mobile, Windows Phone, and Surface RT.
 That’s a pretty good spread of platform compatibility by anyone’s standards.

 LastPass doesn’t really wow with unique features, but it covers most of the things you’ll need from a password manager.
 Features include: